 Over the years, payments have evolved to include more than cash, coins, and checks.
-Now, consumers and businesses make purchases directly from their bank accounts, trusting digitization to send electronic payments safely and quickly.
+Now, consumers and businesses make purchases directly from their bank accounts with bill payment software, trusting digitization to send electronic payments safely and quickly.
 For most, paying easily without being shortchanged, not having to track purchases, and remitting faster than snail mail makes the electronic choice an easy one.
 But even with all those advantages, electronic payments are not as common in the B2B market.

 In this guide we’ll uncover electronic payment systems, and what they mean for companies now and in the near FinTech future.

-Simply put, an e-Payment is an electronic method of making a payment.
-Unlike cash or paper checks, e-Payments are routed digitally from one bank account to another through payment systems.
+Unlike cash or paper checks, electronic payments are routed digitally from one bank account to another through payment systems.
 Rarely do they require manual labor, mailing or faxing to process.

-As FinTech continues to innovate, accounts payable processes are becoming paper-free through automation, and companies are exploring e-Payments as part of that transformation.
-Before your finance department decides to stick with paper-based payment processes and their inherent risks, it’s important to understand the ins and outs of e-Payments.
+As FinTech continues to innovate, accounts payable processes are becoming paper-free through automation, and companies are exploring electronic payments as part of that transformation.
+Before your finance department decides to stick with paper-based payment processes and their inherent risks, it’s important to understand the ins and outs.